Our country — especially the veteran community — is combating a health crisis: suicide.

 Instead of the typical “how are you?” ask those around you intentional questions, such as “How are you feeling today – both physically and mentally?,” “What’s taking most of your headspace right now?” or “What did you do today that made you feel good?”

 When someone crosses your mind and you wonder how they are doing, reach out.
 Trust your intuition.
 Odds are it is for a reason and will encourage positive conversation.
+Read our blog for ideas on how to reach out to someone today.

 Write yourself or someone who needs encouragement a letter using our printable YOU MATTER letterhead.